usds/SME-QA-Website/pages/phases/job-analysis.md

 layout: article
 permalink: /hiring-phases/job-analysis/
 section: hiring-phases
-title: Job analysis
+title: Job analysis workshop
 sidenav: hiring-phases
-intro: Job analysis is the umbrella term used to describe a set of tasks that result in core competencies and proficiency levels that will allow you to assess applicants.
+intro: This process uses job analysis to bridge what may be a standardized position description (PD) with the actual job being hired for at the agency.
+By completing this workshop, the agency will ensure they have an accurate job description that is not just cut and paste from a PD, and correct qualifications for the assessment process.
+A subset of SMEs representing the role being hired for should take part in a 2-day job analysis workshop in order to define the qualifications and proficiency requirements for the position being posted.
+As part of this workshop they should work with HR to write two sets of structured interview questions.
 roles: [Human Resources, Subject-Matter-Experts]
-duration: 11 hours
+duration: 2-day workshop with SMEs and HR participating
 ---

 <p class="usa-intro">